pamyot/hugo_pamyot_blog/content/post/api-loopback-part-1.md

 ### The generated API

  My swagger definition included a model and a list of API that I created to have some basics CRUD operations on my model.
-I didn't realize when I used the `swagger-generator` that it had the capacity to automatically generator the CRUD operations so I ended up with two sets of API.
+I didn't realize when I used the `swagger-generator` that it had the capacity to automatically generate the CRUD operations so I ended up with two sets of API.

  The **swagger_v1** API :